Novel View Synthesis using DDIM Inversion: Experiments

 \section{Experiments}

-\textbf{Dataset}: MvImgNet \cite{yu2023mvimgnetlargescaledatasetmultiview} consists of 6.5 million frames of real-world scenes across 238 categories.
+\textbf{Dataset}: We perform experiments using MvImgNet \cite{yu2023mvimgnetlargescaledatasetmultiview} and RealEstate10K \cite{zhou2018stereo}.
+MvImgNet consists of 6.5 million frames of real-world scenes across 238 categories.
 We use two subsets of MVImgNet (i) three scene categories: sofas, chairs, and tables.
 A 90-5-5 \cite{anciukevivcius2024denoising} split is used for training, validation, and testing, respectively, determined by lexicographic ordering of the scene identifiers. (ii) We use 8.5 lakh frames across 167 classes and for each class, we keep 1 scene out of 99 in the test set to evaluate our results and compare with other methods.
+In case of RealEstate10K, we train using 1 million pairs.
+We report additional results of RealEstate10K in the supplementary and demonstrate that our method achieves superior results.

 \textbf{Pre-Processing}: We resize the shorter dimension of the images to be 512 and resize the other dimension to maintain the aspect ratio and then take centre crop of $512 \times 512$.
 These $512 \times 512$ RGB images are subsequently passed through VAE encoder and the DDIM inversion pipeline to get the inverted latents $\mathbf{z^\text{inv}}$ and extract their mean and variance components.
 We perform DDIM inversion from $t$ = 0 till $t$ = 600 in 30 steps.
 The data in the inverted latent space $\mathbf{z^\text{inv}}$ is of dimension $4\times64\times64$.